Bad breath: History, society and culture

 The earliest known mention of bad breath occurs in ancient Egypt, where detailed recipes for toothpaste were made before the Pyramids were built.
 The 1550 BC Ebers Papyrus describes tablets to cure bad breath based on incense, cinnamon, myrrh and honey.
 Hippocratic medicine advocated a mouthwash of red wine and spices to cure bad breath.
 Alcohol-containing mouthwashes are now thought to exacerbate bad breath as they dry the mouth, leading to increased microbial growth.
 The Hippocratic Corpus also describes a recipe based on marble powder for females with bad breath.
 The Ancient Roman physician Pliny wrote about methods to sweeten the breath.

+The Greek-language Roman joke collection Philogelos includes jokes about halitosis.

 Ancient Chinese emperors required visitors to chew clove before an audience.
 The Talmud describes bad breath as a disability, which could be grounds for legal breaking of a marriage license.
 Early Islamic theology stressed that the teeth and tongue should be cleaned with a siwak, a stick from the plant Salvadora persica tree.
 This traditional chewing stick is also called a Miswak, especially used in Saudi Arabia, and is essentially like a natural toothbrush made from twigs.
 During the Renaissance era, Laurent Joubert, doctor to King Henry III of France stated that bad breath is "caused by dangerous miasma that falls into the lungs and through the heart, causing severe damages".

 In B. G. Jefferis and J. L. Nichols' "Searchlights on Health" (1919), the following recipe is offered: "[One] teaspoonful of the following mixture after each meal: One ounce chloride of soda, one ounce liquor of potassa, one and one-half ounces phosphate of soda, and three ounces of water."

 In the present day, bad breath is one of the biggest social taboos.
 The general population places great importance on the avoidance of bad breath, illustrated by the annual $1 billion that consumers in the United States spend on deodorant-type mouth (oral) rinses, mints, and related over-the-counter products.
 Many of these practices are merely short term attempts at masking the odour.
 Some authors have suggested that there is an evolutionary basis to concern over bad breath.
 An instinctive aversion to unpleasant odours may function to detect spoiled food sources and other potentially invective or harmful substances.
 Body odours in general are thought to play an important role in mate selection in humans, and unpleasant odour may signal disease, and hence a potentially unwise choice of mate.
 Although reports of bad breath are found in the earliest medical writings known, the social stigma has likely changed over time, possibly partly due to sociocultural factors involving advertising pressures.
 As a result, the negative psychosocial aspects of halitosis may have worsened, and psychiatric conditions such as halitophobia are probably more common than historically.
 There have been rare reports of people committing suicide because of halitosis, whether there is genuine halitosis or not.